Netflix’s recent adaption of David Nicholls’s One Day opens with a poem, read as the camera pans across rooftops. Well, half a poem:

 Ah, solving that question brings the doctor and priest in their long coats running over the fields.

-Reading it now, I can also see that the ‘answer’ Larkin meant is death.
-This is Larkin after all What are days for?
-Dying.
-Strangely, almost unbelievably, I didn’t realise this until a few weeks ago.
-When I first read the poem (as a moody teenager) I was more interested in what it was saying about doctors and priests.
-The first stanza, as I read it, was a lesson about living in the moment, like an artist or a poet.
-The doctors and priests were authority figures, determined to answer questions that shouldn’t or couldn’t be answered, to worry us into living somewhere other than days.
-It was the artist against society.
+What are days for?
+Well, this is Philip Larkin: days are for dying.
+Hence doctors, hence priests.
+Strangely - almost unbelievably - I didn’t see death in the poem until a few weeks ago.
+When I first read it, as a moody teenager, I thought ‘Days’ was about freedom.
+The first stanza, as I read it, was a lesson about living in the moment, like an artist or a poet (or, in retrospect, a child).
+The doctors and priests were authority figures, determined to answer questions that shouldn’t or couldn’t be answered - to worry us into living somewhere other than days.
+It was the artist (i.e. the teenager) against society.
 Death might have been in the background, but he wasn’t the heart of the poem.
-I was focused on the runners, not what they were running towards.
+I was focused on the runners - the interfering adults - not what they were running towards.

 When I see self-consciously “Trad” accounts on X/Twitter sharing Larkin quotes I wonder if they’ve really read him, or just liked the sound of his racist letters.